 FIRE encourages you to Take Action in cases that you feel passionately about.
 On our website, we have given students, faculty, every-day citizens, and lawyers examples of ways they can help create change on college campuses.
 From hosting FIRE speakers, to posting widgets on your website, to writing to university administrators, there is a lot you can do to help the fight for liberty.

-I feel my rights were violated, who can help?
+I believe my rights were violated.
+Can FIRE help?

 FIRE may be able to help you if your case fits within our mission.
-Please submit your case to FIRE at thefire.org/cases/submit.
+Please submit your case to FIRE.

 Who works at FIRE?

 FIRE employs a diverse staff from across the ideological and political spectrum with varying educational backgrounds.
 For more information about individual members of FIRE’s staff, please see our staff page.